withastro/docs/src/pages/en/reference/integrations-reference.md

 **When it's run:** after the `astro:config:done` event, but before the production build begins.

-**Use case:** to setup any global objects or clients you may need during a production build.
-This can also extend build configuration options in the [experimental adapter API](/en/reference/adapter-reference/).
+**Use case:** set up any global objects or clients needed during a production build.
+This can also extend the build configuration options in the [experimental adapter API](/en/reference/adapter-reference/).

 ### astro:build:done